yoshi-man/CardRotator/README.md

 Here you'll find the Jupyter Notebook and folder structure needed to bulk generate GIFs that takes the input files labeled 1_front.jpg and 1_back.jpg and so on... and generates the output GIFs to the gifs_output folder.

-If you'd like to learn a bit more about the final product, please visit http://www.yoshi-m.com/others/cardflip.